-Preservation: Archivists serve as stewards for primary sources in all formats, striving to identify sustainable preservation strategies so that materials can be accessible for continued future use.
+Preservation: Archivists serve as stewards for primary sources in a multitude of formats, striving to identify sustainable preservation strategies so that materials can be accessible for continued future use.
 Preserving materials is a means to this end, not an end in itself.
 Within prescribed law and best-practice standards, archivists must determine how original materials can best be preserved through a combination of activities including condition monitoring, creation of physical and digital surrogates, and environmental controls in areas where materials are processed, used, and stored.

-Responsible Stewardship: As responsible stewards, archivists commit to making ethical and transparent decisions about how to provide care for the documents, records, and materials entrusted to them.
+Responsible Stewardship: As responsible stewards, archivists commit to making ethical and transparent decisions about the management of the collections and materials entrusted to their care.
 Archivists should develop stewardship models that account for internal and external needs, creating best practices that not only reflect archival expertise, but that can also adapt in response to stakeholders’ needs and suggestions.

-Responsible stewardship also means considering a repository’s realistic capacity for care when deciding to acquire or deaccession materials.
+Responsible stewardship also means considering a repository’s realistic capacity for care and total cost of stewardship when deciding to acquire or deaccession materials.
 To maintain trustworthy relationships with creators and support the institutional mission of an archival organization, ethical distribution of available resources should be a part of every strategic conversation throughout the lifecycle of all materials in a repository’s holdings.

 Selection: Archivists make choices about which materials to steward based on a wide range of criteria.
 They accept the responsibility of serving as active agents in shaping and interpreting the documentation of the past.
-The cost of long-term preservation and ongoing challenges of accessibility prevent most of the documents and records created in modern society from being kept in perpetuity.
+The cost of long-term preservation and ongoing challenges of accessibility prevent most of the documents created in modern society from being kept in perpetuity.
+The perpetual mission to acquire combined with the total cost of stewardship and the realities of finite resources requires archives to be judicious in their appraisal and selection decisions.
 Understanding this, archivists recognize the wisdom of seeking advice from other stakeholders during all processes that result in the selection of materials for an archive’s holdings.
 They also acknowledge that the power wielded to select materials does not diminish or usurp the authority held by the creators or sources of these materials.

 Service: Archivists serve numerous constituencies and stakeholders.
-Within the mandates and missions of their organizations, archivists provide connections to primary sources so that (any) users, whoever they may be, can discover and benefit from the archival record of society, its institutions, and individuals.
+Within the mandates and missions of their organizations, archivists provide connections to primary sources so that any users can discover and benefit from the archival record of society, its institutions, and individuals.

 Social Responsibility: Undergirding the professional activities of all archivists are their responsibilities to society and the greater public good.
 Archivists, in their various roles and duties, contribute to preserving individual and community memory for their specific constituencies and, in so doing, help increase the overall social awareness and understanding of past events.
 The archival record is part of the cultural heritage of all members of society.
 As such, archivists strive to uphold their social responsibilities through equitable, clearly defined policies and procedures for selection, preservation, access, and use of the archival record.
+As stewards of the historical record, archivists should be mindful of the ways in which their professional work can function both as a harmful force and reparative resource.

-Sustainability: Archivists should root their work in an ethics of care that prioritizes sustainable practices and policies.
-Caring for collections and serving communities—along with developing acquisition, processing, storage, and service models—must necessarily involve an ongoing awareness of the impact of archival work on the environment.
-As stewards of the historical record, archivists should be mindful of the ways in which their professional work can function both as harmful force and reparative resource.
+Sustainability: Archivists should root their work in an ethics of care that prioritizes environmental sustainable practices and policies.
+Caring for collections and serving communities—along with developing acquisition, processing, storage, and service models—must be balanced with an ongoing awareness of the impact of archival work on the environment.

 (Approved by the SAA Council in May 2011; revised August 2020.)